dee-me-tree-or-love/chai_sql/docs/basic-sql-fragment/index.md

 [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form).

 <!-- TODO: review if there are better things to fork -->
-> *The SQL ABNF syntax is inspired on the BNF proposed by Foster and Godbole (2016).*
+> *The SQL syntax below is inspired on the BNF proposed by Foster and Godbole (2016).*

 ### Included features